vaibhav16/spacex/README.md

 <br />

-2. Purge CSS to optimize css
+2.Purge CSS to optimize css

 <br />

-3. closure webpack plugin to remove dead and unused code
+3.closure webpack plugin to remove dead and unused code

 <br />

-4. Use .svg instead of .png wherever possible
+4.Use .svg instead of .png wherever possible